AkhileshYaduvanshi/enterprise-cybersecurity-lab/operations/02-red-team/README.md

-# Red Teaming Operations – Enterprise Lab
+# Red Teaming Operations

-## Purpose

-This folder documents structured adversary simulation activities performed inside the Enterprise Lab.
+Structured adversary simulation activities performed inside the Enterprise Lab.

 The objective is to: